IMMERSE YOURSELF IN ST PATRICK’S WORLD

 Many have pointed out that the wood of Foclut was on the shore of Killala Bay in Mayo and modern inference has sugested that the Atlantic is the western sea described.
 Warner disagrees and goes with the traditional and near contemporary view.
 Perhaps in this stance the Western Sea was what a Roman Britain would have called the Irish Sea – irrespective of where he was.
 The distance travelled from Mayo adds up to around 200 Roman miles although a trip from Slemish to the Wicklow/Wexford area would add up to as much.

-No written sources refer specifically to a Irish trading relations and the extant Roman records refer mostly to British imports from the 1st Century AD of Tin, silver, agricultural products like grain and beer as quoted below), some inferior pearls and, by the early 3rd century AD, hunting dogs:
+No written sources refer specifically to a Irish trading relations and the extant Roman records refer mostly to British imports from the 1st Century AD of Tin, silver, agricultural products like grain and beer as quoted below), some inferior pearls and, by the early 3rd century AD, hunting dogs.
+These may have been Irish Hunting dogs:

 There is a strong breed of hunting dog, small in size but no less worthy of great praise.
 These the wild tribes of Britons with their tattooed backs rear and call by the name of Agassian.
 Their size is like that of worthless and greedy domestic table dogs: squat, emaciated, shaggy, dull of eye, but endowed with feet armed with powerful claws and a mouth sharp with closeset venomous tearing teeth.
 It is by virtue of its nose, however, that the Agassian is most exalted, and for tracking it is the best there is; for it is very adept at discovering the tracks of things that walk upon the ground, and skilled too at marking the airborne scent.